maedahanafi/DataVizReactTable/README.md

 # DataVizReactTable

 People google questions like "How do I make a scrollable table?
 How do I make table header stick?
-How do I add histogram over each column of my table? "
+How do I add histogram over each column of my table?
+How do I make my table sort by column?
+How do I filter columns in my table?
+How do I filter values in my table?
+How do I make more friends?"

 Omg now there is a one-liner tag that that solves your table problems.